• Courses

 If this setup with the lookup table variable does not work, then you can consider not using it at all.
 The bright side of this is that at least your internal traffic will not be polluting standard reports and explorations.

-The downside is that debug view will not work (until GA4 fixes this).
+The downside is that the debug view will not work (until GA4 fixes this).
 To avoid the downside, you could use a VPN service (like NordVPN, etc.) that can temporarily change your IP address.
 In that case, your company’s internal traffic is still excluded, and only you will be polluting GA4 data (but at least debug view will be working for you).

 Alternatively, you can use a separate property for testing.
 I explain how to do that at the end of this blog post.